JuanPabloDiaz/platzi/2022/readme.md

 I enjoy taking classes online at Platzi.
 I became a Platzi Pro member on Febrary 2022 with over 46 courses.
 To find more about the courses and certificates please click [here](https://platzi.com/p/DiazJuan/).

 ----
 Platzi Challenges are another great idea that Platzi has to keep student motivated and always with hanger for learning.
+Live classes and chat discussions are part of the experience which get you involve with the community and create a network.
-I had the oportunity to take several
+I had the oportunity to take a few challenges and learn new skills along the way.

 <p align="right">(<a href="#top">back to top</a>)</p>